visgl/hubble.gl/docs/api-reference/encoder/jpeg-sequence-encoder.md

 # JPEGSequenceEncoder

 A photo sequence encoder that inherits [FrameEncoder](/docs/api-reference/encoder/frame-encoder).
-Saves each frame as a photo contained in a `".tar"` archive.
+Saves each frame as a photo contained in a `".zip"` archive.

 ## Constructor